 Outside our borders, the United States must continue to play a leadership role in pressing the global community of nations to protect IP.
 Given efforts by activists worldwide to undermine IP, U.S. officials must adopt a forward-leaning agenda to promote IP and innovation in multilateral forums such as the World Intellectual Property Organization, World Trade Organization, World Health Organization, and regional forums such as APEC.
 In addition, U.S. officials should prioritize enforcement of IP provisions in U.S. trade agreements already in force and ensure that international accords now under negotiation include strong IP protections.

-Greater international cooperation is essential to stemming the global tide of counterfeit and pirated products, which the OECD has estimated at $461 billion annually.
+Greater international cooperation is essential to stemming the global tide of counterfeit and pirated products, which the OECD has estimated at more than $500 billion annually.
 In addition, the United States should act quickly and decisively against governments that undermine IP, e.g., by issuing compulsory licenses.

 Above all, defenders of IP must educate key audiences around the globe about this vital issue.
 Success will depend on a close working relationship between the business community, Congress, the Administration, and other allies.
 Nothing less than America’s competitiveness is at stake.